 In 1795, the church severed its relationship with Mc Donald.
 He remained in Albany - "gathering about him the nucleus of what is now the United Presbyterian Church, on Lancaster street.
 He died there, September 1st, 1821.
 He was a man of great power and popularity, and lived and died with the esteem and affection of a large circle of friends!"

-The church was accorded a burial plot in the new cemetery located above Eagle Street and, after 1806, in the Washington Park cemetery.
+The church was allotted a burial plot in the new cemetery located above Eagle Street and, after 1806, in the Washington Park cemetery.

 During the eighteenth and early nineteenth centuries, its members were primarily of Scottish and New England ancestry.
 Benjamin Lattimore and other Afro Albanians were also members prior to the establishment of the African Methodist Episcopal Church about 1818.
 Across the board, Albany Presbyterians were drawn from the trades and crafts with a few merchants and laborers.